On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Introduction

-In this work, we extend such conditions to characterize when \emph{all} correct processes can achieve reliable communication \emph{independently of the diffusion time}.
-We identify classes of dynamic networks such that \emph{(i)} the enabling conditions are satisfied, and \emph{(ii)} the verification of the dynamic network class is polynomial in the number of processes in the system.
-We further extend our analysis by additionally considering a weaker system model where messages can be lost, and the local computation delay on the processes is finite but unknown, showing that no further assumption is needed when reliable communication can be solved at any time.
-Finally, we study the case of authenticated messages.
+In this work, we first extend such conditions to characterize when \emph{all} correct processes can achieve reliable communication in a synchronous system \emph{independently of the diffusion time}.
+We identify classes of dynamic networks that \emph{(i)} satisfy the solvability conditions \emph{(ii)} and where verifying that a network belongs to these classes is polynomial in the number of processes in the system.
+We then expand our analysis to include an asynchronous system with lossy links and find that the solvability conditions for synchronous systems also apply to asynchronous ones.
+Finally, we examine the case of authenticated messages.

-\section{Related work}
+\section{Related Work}

-The reliable communication problem (namely, the implementation of a communication primitive guaranteeing the delivery, integrity, and authorship of the messages exchanged in a distributed system) has been studied under several sets of assumptions while assuming a static communication network: various types of faults (omissions, crashes, arbitrary, etc.), alternative fault distributions (e.g., deterministic, probabilistic), whether they affect links~\cite{DBLP:journals/networks/Pelc92}, processes, or both, etc. The seminal contribution was provided by Dolev\cite{DBLP:conf/focs/Dolev81}, who, given an upper bound on the number of Byzantine processes and a general static communication network with reliable and authenticated links, identified the necessary and sufficient conditions for solving the reliable communication problem: the network topology must be $2f+1$ connected to tolerate $f$ Byzantine processes.
+The reliable communication problem, which aims to implement a primitive to guarantee the delivery, integrity, and authorship of messages exchanged in a distributed system, has been the subject of extensive research in static networks under various assumptions.
+These include various types of faults, such as omissions, crashes, and arbitrary faults; alternative fault distributions, including deterministic and probabilistic models; and the impact of these faults on links ~\cite{DBLP:journals/networks/Pelc92}, processes, or both.
+In a seminal work, Dolev~\cite{DBLP:conf/focs/Dolev81} identified the necessary and sufficient condition for this problem in static networks with reliable and authenticated links, assuming an upper bound $f$ on the number of Byzantine faulty processes.
+The condition states that the network must be $(2f+1)$-connected to tolerate $f$ such processes.